-- 1. A hazardous material report that provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs), and other hazardous materials.
+- 1. For properties built prior to 1978, a hazardous material report that provides the results of testing for asbestos containing materials, lead based paint, Polychlorinated Biphenyls (PCBs), underground storage tanks, petroleum bulk storage tanks, Chlorofluorocarbons (CFCs), and other hazardous materials.
 Professionals licensed to do hazardous materials testing must perform the testing.
 A report written by an architect, building contractor or developer will not suffice.
 A plan and projected costs for removal of hazardous materials must also be included. - 2.
-A report assessing the structural integrity of the building(s) being renovated from an architect or engineer. - 3.
-A current termite inspection report. - D. Show "reserves for replacements" adequate to maintain and replace any existing systems and conditions not being replaced or addressed during rehabilitation.
+A report assessing the structural integrity of the building(s) being renovated from an architect or engineer.
+Report must be dated no more than six (6) months from the full application deadline. - 3.
+A current termite inspection report.
+Report must be dated no more than six (6) months from the full application deadline.

+D. Show "reserves for replacements" adequate to maintain and replace any existing systems and conditions not being replaced or addressed during rehabilitation.